 To become a successful petroleum engineer, you should have natural skills and personal attributes to make a project successful.
 You must have strong mathematics and analytical skills to design equipment, develop drilling methods, and solve problems related with drilling.
 Creativity is critical to perform this job well, because you have to design different types of equipment for different environments to extract oil and gas.

 Additionally, you should be an excellent team player and communicator because you have to work with a variety of professionals.
-Travelling may be part of your job, so you may have to travel for extended periods to work at different sites and supervise drilling operations.
+Traveling may be part of your job, so you may have to travel for extended periods to work at different sites and supervise drilling operations.

 Be Willing to Work Like a Trojan